Influence of agent's self-disclosure on human empathy: Results

-Similarly, the results for affective empathy (Q1-Q6) showed an interaction between the self-disclosure factor and before and after watching the video [$F$(2,570) = 13.91].
-As a result of a multiple comparison, the simple main effect of the self-disclosure factor after watching the video showed a significant difference in the combination of all three levels as shown in Fig.~\ref{fig4} (high-relevance: mean = 17.21, S.D. = 4.008, low-relevance: mean = 16.20, S.D. = 4.162, no self-disclosure: mean = 15.28, S.D. = 4.497).
-However, the simple main effect after watching the video for each self-disclosure condition was not significantly different between before and after watching the video with high relevance.
-Under other self-disclosure conditions, a significant difference was observed before and after watching the video, and the result was that affective empathy was suppressed.
+Similarly, the results for affective empathy (Q1-Q6) showed an interaction between the self-disclosure factor and before/after video.
+The main effects of the self-disclosure factor and the before/after video factor were also significant, but they were omitted because of the interaction effect that self-disclosure and watching the video factor. \\ As a result of a multiple comparison, the simple main effect of the self-disclosure factor after watching the video showed a significant difference in the combination of all three levels as shown in Figure~\ref{fig7}.
+However, the simple main effect after watching the video for each self-disclosure condition was not significantly different between before/after video with high relevance.
+Under the other self-disclosure conditions, a significant difference was observed before/after video, and the result was that affective empathy was suppressed.
 This suggests that affective empathy is not suppressed only in the case of high-relevance self-disclosure.
-Also, as a result of a post-hoc analysis by G*power, the effect size of the affective empathy was 0.2208, and the power of the affective empathy was 0.9924.
-From the results of the post-hoc analysis, it was found that self-disclosure was effective for affective empathy.
+From the results of the post-hoc analyses, it was found that self-disclosure was effective for affective empathy.